 9/10ths Mentoring Programme Coordinator

-Anna Talbot coordinates the 9/10ths Mentoring Programme, which is part of the Vice-Chancellor’s Education Initiative, which runs at Mary Waters and Ntsika High Schools with their matric learners.
+Anna Talbot manages the BUddingQ ECD Literacy programme and also coordinates the 9/10ths Mentoring Programme, which is part of the Vice-Chancellor’s Education Initiative, which runs at Mary Waters and Ntsika High Schools with their matric learners.
 Anna graduated in 2016 with a BA in Music and Art History and Visual Culture.
 She is passionate about education and the outdoors.
-This passion has led to a colourful CV of experiences in Grahamstown: she founded the Grahamstown St Mary’s DCC Cub Pack in partnership with RUCE and the Rhodes Mountain Club (which she will serve on the committee for her third year this year.)
+This passion has led to a colourful CV of experiences in Grahamstown: she founded the Grahamstown St Mary’s DCC Cub Pack Scout Group in partnership with RUCE and the Rhodes Mountain Club.
 In 2016 Anna was the recipient of the Student Volunteer of the Year Award and the Mountain Club won Society of the Year.
 In her second year of volunteering she was nominated as a Gold Award Student Volunteer.
 Passionate about education and changing the mainstream education system in South Africa, Anna is currently studying her PGCE as well.

 Science Community Engagement Officer

 Kim has a Master’s degree in Environmental Education from Rhodes (2015) and her background is in Entomology from Stellenbosch (BScHons).
 She is currently enrolled as a PhD candidate in Education focusing on community education in science.
 She is eager to facilitate the process of demystifying the discipline of Science among our local communities by introducing them to the various fields and areas of research in the sciences.
 This is done through various awareness and educative programmes around Grahamstown and the Eastern Cape.

 She also assists the Community Engagement Division in Service-Learning courses across campus partnering academics and students with community partners and facilitating this process.